mgenware/m-fs/README.md

 Promisified `fs.readFile`.

 ### `nodeWriteFileAsync`
 Promisified `fs.writeFile`.
 Consider using `writeFileAsync` instead.
-Because `fs.writeFile` would return an error if write to a non-existing directory.
+Because `fs.writeFile` will error when it writes to a non-existing directory.

 ### `writeFileAsync`
-Unlike `nodeWriteFileAsync`, this method will ensure directory is created before writing the file.
+Unlike `nodeWriteFileAsync`, this method will make ensure the target directory is created before writing the file.

 ### `statAsync`
 Promisified `fs.stat`.